my-devices/gateway/README.md

 ![Gateway Web User Interface - First Login][login]

-Sign in with your Remote Manager username and password.
+Sign in with your macchina.io REMOTE username and password.
-The Gateway will validate the username and password against the Remote Manager server instance configured in the `webtunnel.reflectorURI` property.
+The Gateway will validate the username and password against the macchina.io REMOTE server instance configured in the `webtunnel.reflectorURI` property.

 After signing in you'll see the Local Devices overview page.